fedarko/strainFlye/README.md

 ## Acknowledgements

-### Test data
+### Test datasets
 `sample1.gfa` (located in `strainflye/tests/inputs/`)
 was downloaded from the [gfalint](https://github.com/sjackman/gfalint) repository.
 The other GFA files in this folder beginning with `sample1` are also based on this GFA file.

 ### Tutorial dataset
-The strainFlye tutorial (linked above) uses the "SheepGut" dataset shown in the strainFlye paper.
+The strainFlye tutorial (linked above, and located in `docs/`) uses the "SheepGut" dataset shown in the strainFlye paper.
 This dataset was previously described in [Kolmogorov _et al._, 2020](https://www.nature.com/articles/s41592-020-00971-x) and [Bickhart & Kolmogorov _et al._, 2022](https://www.nature.com/articles/s41587-021-01130-z).